minhnix/PBL1-RSA/README.md

   2. Encrypt file
   3. Decrypt file

-If you want 'Generate key', you press 1.
+If you want 'Generate key', press 1.

-If you want 'Encrypt file', you press 2.
+If you want 'Encrypt file', press 2.

-If you want 'Decrypt file', you press 3.
+If you want 'Decrypt file', press 3.